Udispecial/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -i -v "bin" /etc/passwd
 Assignment 19, Display all lines of the file /etc/ssh/sshd_config starting with a letter grep -i "^[a-z]" /etc/ssh/sshd_config
+Assignment 20, Replace all characters A and c from input to Z and e respectively tr "A" "Z" | tr "c" "e"